Scalable, Cost-Effective SharePoint School Solution

 Contacts

-Each location site has a Contacts list,
+Each location site has a Contacts list, where users can

-search page in the Enterprise site.
-It allows
+in the Enterprise site.
+It allows users to search for contacts

-numbers of the found contact.
-The search results are
+and click-to-call the phone numbers of the found contact.

-permission trimmed, so that each person only can see the
+The search results are permission trimmed, so that each

-contacts shared with him/her.
+person only can see the contacts shared with him/her.

 The school chain had a limited budget but huge needs, so

 it was a real challenge to find the right solution.
+We went

-with a cost effective, scalable and very useful solution.
+cost effective, scalable and very useful solution.

 Peter Kalmström